rpominov/fun-task/docs/exceptions.md

 This part seems to be ok in Promises.
 If we don't provide failure callback in `then` and don't use `catch` method it seems that debugger behaves the same way as if error wasn't catched (at least in current Chrome).
-Although it wasn't always this way, previously they've simply swallowed exceptions if there wasn't a catch callback.
+Although it wasn't always this way, previously they used to simply swallow exceptions if there wasn't a catch callback.

 ## How exceptions work in Task

-In Task we want to support both railways / Either patern and **optional** errors catching.
+In Task we want to support both **optional** errors catching and Railways / Either patern.
 When we `run()` a task we can choose whether errors will be catched or not, and if they are catched they go into a separate callback.